Blady-Com/gnoga/docs/user_guide.md

 gnoga_make new NAME_OF_PROJECT NAME_OF_TEMPLATE
 ```

-The templates current available are:
+The templates currently available are:

-- hello_world
+- hello_world    - A simple hello world program using a single procedure
-- singleton
+- singleton      - A singleton application
-- multi_connect
+- multi_connect  - A mutli connection application

 So to to create a simple hello_world program we could run (assuming gnoga was checked out or unarchived at ~/workspace/gnoga):